Introduction

 The Oddest Encounter

-To highlight the two comments I spoke of, I'll start with the announcer introducing her as the "wedding singer."
+To highlight the comments, I'll start with the announcer introducing her as the "wedding singer."
 It was a true statement, but it left a story untold that could fill a book, one that must have weighed heavily on every aspect of her auditioning and performing on The Voice.
-More on that after her final performance.
+We'll return to that matter after her final performance.
 Secondly, her coach's comment, "...at the end you were a world-class singer!" was unknowingly foretelling, but it's the "at the end..." part that deserves mention, because it's a recurrent theme.
 It seemed every performance ended with her power and range, but then it was over just when you wanted to hear more.
-I'm not sure if that was her choice or someone else's, but I have to wonder why it was allowed to stay that way throughout the show, knowing that is what gets the votes.
+I'm not sure whose choice that was, but I have to wonder why it was allowed to stay that way throughout the show, knowing that's what gets the votes.

 "Been Around the World" is a great song choice for the right audience.
 It suits her abilities nicely, the judges liked it for its nuances and jazz elements, and Loren liked it for its "bit of sass."
-But having once been a Media Analyst, I have my thoughts on where, and by whom, this song would've been given its due.
+But having once been a media analyst, I have my thoughts on where, and by whom, this song would've been given its due.
 I can say, with confidence, that the mass audience that watched The Voice was not going to be blown away by this song, no matter how well she sang it!
-The typical talent show viewer is not a BDTR (breaking down the rifts) listener or a jazz enthusiast.
-I also didn't understand the comments about wanting more of that powerful upper register, which was, again, only at the end.
-A coach is there for each rehearsal and could have altered that pattern anywhere along the way.
-Moreover, why even mention that in front of a global voting audience?
-I felt she did all one could ask for with what she was given, and that her appearance on the show had not been handled the way it should have been...something she was no doubt used to by this time.
+The average talent show viewer is not a BDTR (breaking down the rifts) listener or a jazz enthusiast.
+I also didn't understand the comments about wanting more of her powerful upper register, which was, again, only at the end.
+A coach is there for each rehearsal, so why wasn't that issue addressed long before this performance?
+Moreover, why even mention that about your own team member in front of a global voting audience?
+I felt she did all that one could ask for with what she was given, and that her appearance on the show had not been handled the way it should have been...something she was no doubt used to by this time.

 Click button

-The Blind Audition is too brief to bother with, but a snippet will appear later in the 4th round clip.
+The Blind Audition clip is too brief to bother with, but a snippet will appear later in the 4th round clip.
 So let's backtrack to see her portion of the all-too-brief 2nd round montage.
-Without getting ahead of ourselves, I'll just mention that I felt Loren's half of this Battle Round duet, "Need You Now," may have highlighted her tone and offered more general audience appeal than either of her other two songs despite how well they were performed.
-I say that only because the longer flowing notes lets her voice soar and the audience loves that.
-The upcoming 4th round is live with the viewing audience voting the contestants through to the next round, and soaring notes get votes.
+Without getting ahead of ourselves, Loren's half of this Battle Round duet, "Need You Now," may have appealed more to the listening viewers than the two song choices that followed, despite how skillfully they were performed.
+I say that because the longer soaring notes show her power and resonance.
+The upcoming 4th round is live with the TV viewers voting the contestants through to the next round, and soaring notes get votes.
 It's also worth pointing out that most viewers have already chosen their favorites by the live rounds, so it was a shame the show gave Loren and Cassadee such limited exposure here, as each deserved more.
-For Loren's part, a couple of comments made during and after her performance were noteworthy.
-Let's watch those final few seconds and see what stands out for you.
+Let's watch those opening moments of her singing, along with comments that were made before and after her performance.

-My summer highlight of 2012 was the London Olympics, and, aside from work, training for my year-end race would fill the remaining months.
+The remainder of that year centered around the summer Olympics in London, my work, and my preparation for a big international year-end race.
 On a late October evening, while cooking dinner, I grabbed the TV remote to channel surf for something interesting and came across the third season of The Voice.
-It had been airing for more than a month already.
-I don't remember exactly what I was cooking at the time, but I clearly recall the moment I heard the name and turned to see the artist I had tried to find while in Boston.
-It was such an unexpected way to happen upon her a second time, and also a bit confusing.
-She had already been signed by a record label, so why was I seeing her on The Voice?
-Although it was a 3rd round appearance, I hadn't missed much because only snippets of the Blind Audition and 2nd Round performance had been aired...more on that shortly.
-For now, it's October 2012, and here's a link to what I turned to see that evening.
+It had been airing for more than a month.
+I don't remember exactly what I was cooking at the time, but I clearly recall the moment I heard the name and turned to see the artist I had tried to find in Boston.
+It was such an unexpected way to happen upon her a second time.
+Although it was a 3rd round appearance, I hadn't missed much because only a few seconds of the Blind Audition and 2nd Round performance had been aired.
+Below is a link to what I turned to see that evening.
 Why not meet her for yourself!

-There was, however, one big disappointment for me in Boston that year.
-I had regretted my failure to visit the school during my first trip, and had prioritized finding her this.
-Having learned more about the school and its list of alumni, I was so curious about where she was in her development as a singer.
-But I could find nothing of the young artist I had hoped to connect with.
-School officials offered no information, so I returned to the islands without knowing what had become of her.
-Granted, if I had been more in touch with online sites and social networking, I would've seen she had left school during her second year, having been seen and heard on YouTube, and subsequently signed by a record label.
-I guess you could say that validated my thoughts regarding what I heard on my small laptop speakers a few years earlier.
-The irony of my thinking to run the NYC Marathon later that year rather than Honolulu, and her now living in Brooklyn, didn't exist since I had no idea she was there, and wouldn't have tried to connect even if I had.
-Please don't misunderstand, I'm not saying someone's unapproachable just because they're a recording artist.
-I had several very famous artists as clients, two male singers who became stage and film stars, and two female artists with their own TV series and shows in Las Vegas, but each had approached me, and that makes it a different scenario.
-I've always had a knack for noticing talent early, whether it was in athletics or entertainment, and Loren was already penciled in on the the page margin with an asterisk.
+There was, however, one big disappointment for me in Boston that spring.
+I had truly regretted not visiting the music school during my first trip and had prioritized it this time.
+Having learned more about the school and its list of famous alumni, I was so curious about where our young artist was in her development by this time.
+But I had no luck in finding her and returned home, having now lost track of her completely.
+If I had been more in touch with online sites or social media, I would've seen she had left school during her second year and was now in New York City.
+She had uploaded songs on YouTube, been noticed, and had subsequently signed with a record label.
+I guess you could say that validated my thoughts regarding the recorded American Idol audition I had once heard.
+The irony of my thinking to run the NYC Marathon later that year rather than Honolulu didn't really exist, since I had no idea she was there, and wouldn't have tried to connect even if I had.
+Don't misunderstand, I'm not saying that someone is beyond approach just because they're a recording artist.
+I had several famous artists as clients, two singers who were also stage and film stars, and two actresses with their own TV series and shows in Las Vegas, but each had been given my name first, and that makes a difference.
+I've always had a knack for noticing talent early, whether it was in athletics or entertainment, and her name had been penciled into a page margin with an asterisk.
+I would be keeping an eye out for any mention of her.

-When I came across the reference to the Berklee College of Music in Boston, I immediately searched for it on Google Earth and saw that it was one block off the marathon course.
+When I typed Berklee College of Music in Google Earth's search bar, I saw that it was one block off the marathon course.
 In fact, as you enter the race's finishing straight on Boylston Street, if you turn right instead of left, you'd be right at the school's front door.
-It was enough to spark an interest in following the show's auditions.
-I saw nothing of her on TV, but I did see another article from that same area news source, explaining that she had made it through all the rounds to audition for the judges, only to be sent home.
-That same news site soon posted a recording of her audition.
-It sounded more than worthy to me; however, the judges apparently didn't like her song choice.
-I wasn't a singer, but I was an avid music listener with a good ear, and I liked what I heard, well enough that I now had added incentive to make my way to Boston in the spring to check on how this young talent was progressing.
+It was enough of a coincidence to spark my interest in following the show's auditions.
+I saw nothing of her on TV, but I soon found an article from that same area news source, explaining that she had made it through all the rounds and auditioned for the judges, only to be sent home.
+That same news site posted a recording of her audition, which seemed more than worthy to me.
+However, the judges apparently didn't like her song choice.
+The song was from a popular movie, sung by an artist who had inspired our hopeful contestant.
+Seemingly hypocritical, the judges advanced another singer performing the same song.
+Maybe stage presence or nerves played a role, but from just listening, I had liked what I heard, and I felt I had a good ear for music.
+Regardless, combined with the underlying story, I now had an added incentive to make my way to Boston in the spring and discover how this determined young talent was progressing.

 Oahu is the most populous island in the Hawaiian chain, and I had lived on its far west end for about 15 years before moving to Honolulu to avoid the 90-minute commute.
-Living adjacent to the downtown area, I often opted to bike to the bank or post office, rather than drive.
+Living adjacent to the downtown area, I often chose to bike to the bank or post office, rather than drive.
 In early 2007, a bike accident left me limping for well over a year.
 Having already set aside all my physical activities for work, I was now prevented from even walking.
-Thus, in July of 2008, I chose to gather what I had learned of somatics from my work and apply it via a focused awareness approach to walking, with the hope of restoring my knee.
+Thus, in July of 2008, I chose to gather what I had learned of somatics from my clinical work and apply a focused awareness approach to walking, with the hope of restoring my knee.
 I was surprised to find I limped less when I tried to jog than when I walked, and eventually jogged my way back to a full recovery.
-Walking with some runners one afternoon, I mentioned, "It would be cool to run Boston someday," and they laughed at me.
-The Boston Marathon requires qualifying times and remains on many people's bucket list for a lifetime.
-I had once been a decent runner, and I felt their response burning in me all the way home.
+Walking alongside some runners one afternoon, I mentioned, "It would be cool to run Boston someday," and they laughed at me.
+The Boston Marathon is the oldest active marathon, requires stringent qualifying times, and remains on many people's bucket list for a lifetime.
+I had once been a decent runner, and their response burned inside me all the way home.
 I registered that night for December's Honolulu Marathon.
-The April 2009 Boston Marathon registration window thankfully remained open til February that year.
-These past events I've described each played a role in how I happened upon our artist, and how our two stories became intertwined.
+The April 2009 Boston Marathon registration window would luckily remain open until February that year.
+These past events I've described each played a role in how I happened upon our main character, and how our two stories first became intertwined.

-The following year, at age 11, I was busy poring over every word and picture in a magazine article about John Thomas, a Boston University freshman high jumper, who became the first man to clear seven feet indoors.
-I lived near a lumber mill and a bamboo forest, so within days, I had a bamboo crossbar placed between two pine trees, a sawdust landing pit, and was mimicking the young athlete I had read about.
-I was soon using one of the bamboo poles to vault with as well.
-At age fifteen, my dad asked if I would like to meet Olympian Jim Beatty, the first man to break the four-minute mile barrier indoors, and a cover figure for Sports Illustrated magazine.
-A week later, I was an aspiring middle-distance runner, which would continue through college.
-After graduation, sports gave way to work and family matters.
-Some years later, I exited a career in corporate media, solemnly gathered myself from an ongoing battle I saw as endless, and with two suitcases and meager funds, I moved to a new home far away and started over.
-I eventually settled into a career in personal care and later added the role of investor.
+The following year, I was busy poring over every word and picture in a magazine article about John Thomas, a Boston University high jumper, who became the first man to clear seven feet indoors.
+I lived near a lumber mill and a bamboo forest, so within days, I had a bamboo crossbar placed between two pine trees, a sawdust landing pit, and began to imitate the young athlete I had read about.
+Knowing my love for the sport, my father asked, a few years later, if I would like to meet Olympian Jim Beatty, the first man to break the four-minute mile barrier indoors, and a cover figure for Sports Illustrated magazine?
+A week later, I was an aspiring middle-distance runner.
+There were highlight moments in high school and college, but afterward, sports gave way to work and family.
+Several years later, I exited a career in corporate media, solemnly gathered myself from a conflict I saw as endless, and with two suitcases and meager funds, I moved to one of those places I had selected as a child and started over.
+I eventually settled into a career in personal health care.

-The first event that I should mention was my parents giving my older sister and me an encyclopedia set.
-I was ten and she was a teenager already into boys and girlfriends, so the books were mine, and they became my window on the world.
-My favorite volume was D-E, for dinosaurs and earth, and within weeks, I had created a list of places where I might live someday.
-Over time, books and maps were replaced by websites with video clips and live cams.
-Even now, half a world away, I still browse for seasonal or retirement sites, only now it's with Google Earth, which is where the seeds of this story first took root.
+At the age of ten, I claimed ownership of an encyclopedia set given to my older sister and me by our parents.
+Her interests were elsewhere, so the books were mine, and they became my window on the world.
+The colorful, fact-filled section on "Earth" quickly became my favorite, and within weeks, I had created a list of places where I would like to someday live.
+Over time, books and maps were replaced by websites with video clips.
+Today, although living half a world away, I still browse for places to visit or live part-time, only now it's with Google Earth, which is where the seeds of this story first took root.

 Click button